U.S. court hearing over Citi processing of Argentine bond payment delayed

-NEW YORK (Reuters) - A U.S. judge has delayed by a week a December hearing to consider whether Citigroup Inc (C.N) should be allowed to process an interest payment by Argentina on bonds issued under its local laws following its 2002 default.
+NEW YORK, Oct 24 (Reuters) - A U.S. judge has delayed by a week a December hearing to consider whether Citigroup Inc should be allowed to process an interest payment by Argentina on bonds issued under its local laws following its 2002 default.

 U.S. District Judge Thomas Griesa in Manhattan in a brief order Friday said the hearing, originally set for Dec.
 2, will now take place Dec.
 9.